varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-2-data/trees.md

 In both [Julia](https://docs.julialang.org) and [Python](https://www.python.org), the `Set` type is _unordered_; thus, unlike Arrays, Stacks or Queues, the order in which items are added to the set is not maintained.

 ##### Hash functions
-The exciting thing about a hashmap implementation, e.g., the `Dict` type in [Julia](https://docs.julialang.org), is the fast lookup enabled by mapping an arbitrary key type to an array index.
+The exciting thing about a hashmap implementation, e.g., the `Dict` type in [Julia](https://docs.julialang.org), is the fast lookup enabled by mapping an arbitrary key to an array index.
 This mapping is enabled using a [hash function](https://en.wikipedia.org/wiki/Hash_function).

-A hash function takes an input value, e.g., a key value, and returns a fixed-size string of characters or a number.
+A [hash function](https://en.wikipedia.org/wiki/Hash_function) takes an input value, e.g., a key, and returns a fixed-size string or number.
 The same information will always produce the same output, but even a small change to the input will have a very different result.
 In the case of a hashmap, when a key is passed to the hash function, it calculates a hash value, which is then used as the index at which the corresponding data value is stored in an array.

 Let's look at some psuedo code for a simple hash function ({prf:ref}`algo-hash-function-code`):